softwaremill/bootzooka/frontend.md

 ## Distribution and deployment

 Although in development `ui` is separate project there is no need to deploy it separately.
-All files from `ui/dist/webapp` (which are genereated during `npm run build`) are used by `backend` to build the final fat-jar application or `.war` package.
+All files from `ui/dist/webapp` (which are genereated during `npm run build`) are used by `backend` to build the final fat-jar application.
 All necessary integration with SBT (backend build) is provided.
 That means when you issue `package` in SBT, you get a complete web application which contains both server side and frontend components.
-You can drop it into your web container (as usual).